subquery/documentation/docs/academy/herocourse/module3.md

-The magic lies in the ability to query the account id from within the transfer query.
-The example below shows that we are querying for transfers where we have an associated amount and blockNumber, but we can then link this to the receiving or “to” address as follows:
+This magic happens since we query the account id from within the transfer query.
+The example below shows that we are querying for transfers where we have an associated amount and blockNumber.
+After that we can link this to the receiving or `to` address as follows:

 ```